 Examples include Opportunity Cost, Tempo, Exaptation itself (lol), etc.

-The rote method for instructing new information in a non-humanities academic setting is to present a carefully curated set of isolated examples that clearly display the concept.
+The rote method for instructing new information in an academic setting is to present a carefully curated set of isolated examples that clearly display the concept.
 After sufficient exposure, a pattern emerges and gets identified with the concept itself.

 You build a theoretical schema that necessitates the existence of an idea a la Aristotle et al.